hexpm/hexpm/lib/hexpm_web/templates/blog/024-organization-pricing-update.html.md

 Private packages first entered beta in 2017, and when organizations went live the following year the price was $7 per user / month.
-Since then, we have added private HexDocs, organization-owned keys for CI, annual billing, management of public packages, organization audit logs, and signed dependency policies.
-We are also about to ship file previews and package diffs for private packages, and we are actively working on single sign-on for organizations.
+Since then, we have added private HexDocs, organization-owned keys for CI, annual billing, management of public packages, organization audit logs, signed dependency policies, and most recently file previews and package diffs for private packages.
+We are actively working on single sign-on for organizations.
 Throughout this time, we have continued to develop Hex and operate the package infrastructure used by the Erlang, Elixir, and Gleam communities.

 ### What is changing